26th Brigade (Australia): Fighting in New Guinea and on Tarakan

 In May 1944, the brigade concentrated at Ravenshoe, Queensland, on the Atherton Tablelands after a period of leave.
 A period of uncertainty followed regarding the future employment of the Australian Army in the Pacific as US troops took the lead in the theatre around this time.
-Large numbers of personnel were discharged from the brigade's constituent units as part of a partial demobilisation to return soldiers to civilian industry; other personnel who had seen considerable active service were discharged due to medical reasons.
+Large numbers of personnel were discharged from the brigade's constituent units as part of a partial demobilisation to return soldiers to civilian industry; other personnel who had seen considerable active service were discharged for medical reasons.
 They were replaced by largely inexperienced personnel and so a period of intense training was undertaken.
 Eventually, in the final stages of the war, the brigade was assigned to the Borneo campaign.
 Within this campaign, the 26th Brigade was tasked with capturing Tarakan to secure an airfield for future operations in the area.
 In March 1945, the brigade moved to Morotai Island as part of a preliminary move ahead of the attack.
 On 1 May, the 2/23rd and 2/48th Battalions landed at Lingkas and the Australians began advancing inland.
 The 2/24th Battalion and the 2/3rd Pioneer Battalion consolidated positions around the beachhead while the 2/23rd secured the oilfield around Parmusian.
 Japanese resistance grew after the initial landing and fighting in bunkers and tunnels took place for several days before the high ground around the beachhead was secured on 4 May.
 The heavily damaged airfield was captured the following day, but the fighting in the hinterland continued for another six weeks, with minor actions continuing until the end of the war in mid-August.